Why Period Cramps Hit So Hard, and What Actually Helps

 Massage Oil Technique

-The warmth of massage oil gently applied to the abdomen and lower back area can work wonders in relaxing the muscles and easing tension.
-This method helps to calm the body and boosts blood circulation in the targeted areas, significantly reducing pain and discomfort associated with menstrual cramps.
+The warmth of massage oil gently applied to the abdomen and lower back can work wonders, relaxing muscles and easing tension.
+This method helps to calm the body and boost blood circulation in the targeted areas, significantly reducing pain and discomfort associated with menstrual cramps.

 • Oils Used: A variety of oils, such as almond, coconut, or jojoba, are favoured for their soothing properties.
 These oils, when warmed and applied with care, can deeply penetrate the skin, providing both relief and nourishment.